Logikfabriken/OH_NO_We_are_out_of_coffee/README.md

 - We value clean and testable code.
 - Use whatever tech stack you want.
 - We think it is suitable to develop this using both a frontend and backend.
+- Please document  in a Read me how we can run it.

+Good luck!